Edited by: Keri Stooksbury

 The Westin Maldives Miriandhoo Resort is a Marriott property focusing on sustainable luxury.
 Standard rooms at this property start at around 50,000 points per night during periods of low demand.

 This is one of the newer Marriott options, which makes it an appealing property for honeymooners and other demographics.

 You’ll also have to take a 35-minute seaplane flight to get to this resort costing $550 per person round-trip, but once you’re there, you can explore all the resort has to offer.

 Located on Baa Atoll, this property features 3 eateries, a luxe bar, barbecues, and even tennis courts.
-Notably, this resort is within a biosphere reserve, and you’re in close proximity to snorkeling with sharks and manta rays.
+Notably, this resort is within a biosphere reserve, and you’re close to snorkeling with sharks and manta rays.

-Of course, water sports are available, such as kayaking, jet skiing, and more.
+Of course, water sports are available, such as kayaking, jet-skiing, and more.
 To pamper yourself, you can check out the spa with a classic glass floor looking into the depths of the sea.

-We’ve already covered multiple ways to earn lots of Marriott Bonvoy points from our favorite Marriott credit cards.
+We’ve already covered multiple ways to earn lots of Marriott Bonvoy points from our favorite Marriott Bonvoy credit cards.

 With tons of fantastic properties available, you have plenty of options to use your Marriott Bonvoy points for your stay in the Maldives.

-We hope that this guide will help you make the trip to the Maldives — one of the most sought-after luxury vacation destinations — for a fraction of the cost by utilizing your points and miles.
+We hope that this guide will help you make the trip to the Maldives — one of the most sought-after dream vacation destinations — for a fraction of the cost by utilizing your points and miles.